ronik-design/slush-gh-pages/README.md

 Feel free to run this generator multiple times, or over a GitHub Pages project you've already started working on, but where you think some of the tools here might come in handy.
 During the Q&A phase you'll have many defaults provided based on reading your system env and any existing `package.json` `_config.yml` and `_data/authors.yml` files in your current directory.

 After the Q&A you will be prompted for a conflict resolution for any file that would be modified by the generator.
 You need to be very careful here, since you could overwrite work you want to keep.

+### Installation problems

+  * Sometimes the nokogiri dependency will fail to build if you don't have your Xcode tools properly installed.
+Be sure to try `xcode-select --install`.
+If that doesn't work check [this thread](https://github.com/sparklemotion/nokogiri/issues/1483) for more possible fixes.

 ### Credit